techcentrix/techcentrix-sdk-android/README.md

 * project based on [AndroidX](https://developer.android.com/jetpack/androidx) libraries (old Android Support libraries are not supported)

 #### Installation with Gradle
-Add TechCentrix repository to your project-level `build.gradle` file.
+Add TechCentrix repository to your project-level `build.gradle.kts` file.
 To access the repository, you need to obtain a username and password from [TechCentrix](https://techcentrix.com):
 ```
 allprojects {
     repositories {